munificent/craftinginterpreters/book/jumping-back-and-forth.md

 From the VM's perspective, there really is no semantic difference between `OP_LOOP` and `OP_JUMP`.
 Both just add an offset to the `ip`.
 We could have used a single instruction for both and given it a signed offset operand.
-But I figured it was a little easier to sidestep the annoying bit juggling required to manually pack a signed 16-bit integer into two bytes, and we've got the opcode space available, so why not use it?
+But I figured it was a little easier to sidestep the annoying bit twiddling required to manually pack a signed 16-bit integer into two bytes, and we've got the opcode space available, so why not use it?

 The new instruction is: